thedataflows/pimp-my-cachyos/README.md

 ## Usage

 1. Install CachyOS.
-I preffer the following:
+I prefer the following:
    1. Bootloader: **Grub** (allows multiboot with other OS)
    2. Filesystem: **BTRFS**
       - It supports snapshots, and as Arch is a rolling release, it is a good idea to have them. `snap-pac` will automatically create snapshots before and after a package upgrade.